GeospatialPython/pyshp/README.md

 Before doing anything you must import the library.

     >>> import shapefile

-The examples below will use a shapefile created from the U.S. Census Bureau Blockgroups data set near San Francisco, CA and available in the git repository of the pyshp GitHub site.
+The examples below will use a shapefile created from the U.S. Census Bureau Blockgroups data set near San Francisco, CA and available in the github repository of the pyshp GitHub site.

 ## Reading Shapefiles